Accessibility at the John Rylands Research Institute and Library

 The main entrance to the Library is located just off Deansgate, in the heart of the city centre.

-Due to its location there is no parking at the Library – information on nearby car parks including accessible parking is included here:
+Due to its city-centre location there is no parking at the Library – information on nearby car parks, including accessible parking, can be found here:

 Arriving at the Library

-• The reception desk is on the right where staff will greet you and welcome you to the Library.
+- The temporary welcome desk is directly ahead of you upon arrival and staff will greet you and welcome you to the Library.

-• There is one accessible toilet in the basement of the modern building.
-A RADAR key is required to access this facility, a key is available at the main reception desk.
+- There is one accessible toilet in the basement of the modern building.
+A RADAR key is required to access this facility; a key is available at the welcome desk.